-MSU CDP has National Child Passenger Safety Technicians on staff to assist families with installation and any questions in regards to car seats for children.
-Pedestrian safety is practiced in all classrooms by all teachers and at all times when outdoors.
+MSU CDP has National Child Passenger Safety Technicians on staff to assist families with installation and any questions about car seats for children.
+Pedestrian safety is always practiced in all classrooms by all teachers and when outdoors.

 Transportation

 MSU CDP does not provide transportation.
 For transportation to and from sites, parents/custodians may choose the mode of transportation.
 However, no matter the mode chosen, all children must be signed in and out at the site by a parent/custodian or other designated guardian thirteen years of age or older.
 The only exception to this rule is when transported by the school districts or other special events approved by the Program Director.